The Physical Properties of Luminous $z\gtrsim8$ Galaxies and Implications for the Cosmic Star Formation Rate Density From $\sim$0.35 deg$^{2}$ of (Pure-)Parallel HST Observations: The Cosmic SFR Density

 where $V_{\rm eff,i}$ is the effective volume in Mpc$^{3}$, $P_{i}(z,M_{\rm UV})$ is the ratio of the number of recovered simulated galaxies (i.e., galaxies that are detected in our images and satisfy the selection criteria outlined in Section \ref{sec:sampselect}) at redshift $z$ with \textit{UV} magnitude $M_{\rm UV}$ divided by the number of simulated galaxies at the same redshift with an intrinsic magnitude $M_{\rm UV, int.}$. $i$ refers to the SuperBoRG field in question.

-Although we detect sources beyond a redshift of $z\simeq10$, these are generally based on single-band detections and often lack \spitzer/IRAC constraints and thus are considered too uncertain for analysis here.
-The aforementioned simulations are thus performed only for sources satisfying all of our $z\sim8$, $z\sim9$ and $z\sim10$ selection criteria.
+The simulations are performed only for sources satisfying all of our $z\sim8$, $z\sim9$ and $z\sim10$ (photo-$z$) selection criteria.
 More specifically, in order to construct the $P_{i}(z,M_{\rm UV})$ matrix, our simulations consist of inserting artificial high-$z$ sources into our SuperBoRG science images and recovering them in identical fashion to the real ones.
-In order to construct realistic catalogs of high-$z$ galaxies, we adopt the procedure described in Leethochawalit et al. (2021, in prep) and refer to that paper for a full description.
+In order to construct realistic catalogs of high-$z$ galaxies, we adopt the procedure described in \citet{leethochawalit21} and refer to that paper for a full description.
 In short, for a given $M_{\rm UV}-z$ bin, 40 different SEDs are extracted from the v1.2 JAdes extraGalactic Ultradeep Artificial Realizations (JAGUAR; \citealt{williams18}) catalogs (adopting the strategy described by \citealt{rb21}) and $M_{\rm UV}$ values from a uniform distribution over the magnitude ranges of interest.
 The SEDs are subsequently normalized at (rest-frame) 1600 \AA\ by the $M_{\rm UV}$ values and shifted to the required redshift.
 Each SED is then assigned 200 galaxy postage stamps, constructed based on S\'ersic brightness profiles, each of which is normalized to the required apparent brightness in each relevant passband using the \texttt{GLACiER2}\footnote{\url{https://github.com/nleethochawalit/GLACiAR2-master/}} code and added to the SuperBoRG science image before going through an identical extraction and selection process as the real data.
 Such a procedure is repeated for each $M_{\rm UV}-z$ bin in a grid of $M_{\rm UV}=\{-23.5,-19.5\}$ mag with $\Delta M_{\rm UV}=0.5$ mag and $z=\{7,9\}$ (for $z\sim8$ dropouts, otherwise $z=\{8,12.5\}$ is used for $z\sim9$ and $z\sim10$ samples) with $\Delta z=0.25$.
 The proportion of artifical galaxies recovered are then used to determine the redshift- and magnitude-dependent $P(z,M_{\rm UV})$ values, which accounts for completeness.
 We present the results for $z\sim8$, $z\sim9$ and $z\sim10$ searches in Figure~\ref{fig:CS}.
 The comoving volume ($v_{\rm eff}$) for each field, $i$, is then computed using the effective search area (converted to a solid angle) and the $P(z,M_{\rm UV})$ values over various magnitude ranges of interest.
 The total effective search volume ($V_{\rm eff}$) per magnitude bin (see the discussion in the following section) is then taken as the sum of each field's effective volume.